bogrobotten/fetch/README.md

 Fetch enables easy fetching of data from multiple web sources.
 It was extracted from [Bogrobotten](http://www.bogrobotten.dk) where we use it to fetch prices and other stuff from multiple merchants.
+We use it for price comparison, but you can use it for anything that involves fetching data from external sources.

+Fetch uses the [Typhoeus](https://github.com/typhoeus/typhoeus) gem for fast and reliable asynchronous fetches from multiple URLs.

 ## Installation